 In response to COVID-19, and in the interests of the safety of school leaders nationwide, the 2020 NASSP Advocacy Conference was cancelled.

-NASSP remains committed to advocating on behalf of school leaders to state and federal policymakers.
-In an effort to provide educational opportunities, advocacy tools, and additional resources to school leaders, three breakout sessions from the cancelled conference became the 2020 Advocacy Conference Virtual Learning Series.
+The NASSP Policy & Advocacy Center remains committed to advocating on behalf of school leaders to state and federal policymakers.
+In an effort to provide educational opportunities, advocacy tools, and additional resources to school leaders, three breakout sessions from the cancelled conference became the 2020 NASSP Virtual Advocacy Conference.

 Join us for these virtual advocacy skills training sessions: